In alignment with Step One of the Roadmap to Reopen, the City of London has reopened a number of City facilities for in-person services and programs.

 Urgent questions can be forwarded to .
 We will reply as soon as possible.

-Recreation program opportunities will be available for Londoners of all ages, including a selection of: parent and tot; children; youth; adult; older adult and senior program options.
-Programs will be scheduled at community centres and arenas across the city and will include a variety of daytime, evening and weekend participation options.
+Recreation program opportunities will be available for Londoners of all ages, including a selection of children, youth, adult, and older adult program options.
+Programs will be scheduled at community centres and arenas across the city and will include a selection of daytime and evening participation options.

 Costs vary by program.
 Please refer to the Recreation Guides below or Play Your Way online for pricing.
 Play Your Way financial assistance is available for those who qualify (see below).

-For one-time drop-in programs, participants can register one week in advance of the program start date.
-For example, registration will open on Monday, January 11 at 11:00 a.m. for a program running the following Monday, January 18 at 11:00 a.m.
+For one-time drop-in programs, participants can register six days in advance of the program start date.
+For example, registration will open on Tuesday, July 6 at 11:00 a.m. for a program running the following Monday, July 12 at 11:00 a.m.